davidirobinson/sample-based-planners/README.md

 ## TODO

-- Create visualizer for arm
 - Check for collision in start and goal config
-- Load map into a sparse representation
 - Execute plan & verify success
 - Animate arm trajectory for successful plan
 - Update Docs